Skreen5hot/BoilerPWA/README.md

 You can format your project architecture in the `README.md` using a tree-like structure, which is common and easy to read on GitHub.
 You'll want to use Markdown's code blocks for this.

-Here's how you can present your project structure:

 ---